Woven without compromise since 1772

-The beam with the shafts and reed, are now ready to be placed in the loom, and set for the specific task.
-Weft yarns are loaded onto the machine, with the required weave structure programmed into the state-of-the-art device.
+The beam with the shafts and reed is now ready to be placed in the loom and set for the specific task.
+Weft yarns are loaded onto the machine with the required weave structure programmed into a state-of-the-art device.

 FINISHED TO PERFECTION